Sakshi-Pise24/Haskell-Assignments/README.md

 # Haskell-Assignments
-I was training on the Haskell programming language through which i was performing some assignments.
+I was training on the Haskell programming language which is my first Juspay task.
+Also was performing/ completing the required given assignments as per my learning.